 The purifiers are mixed from local materials – raw clay and rice husks – and pressed into a mould in a factory in Pakse.
 Each purifier is carefully smoothed and examined for imperfections that might become a problem after firing.
 The long-term use of ceramic water purifiers results in fewer plastic bottles being used and thrown away.
 The blue plastic containers in which the purifiers are hung and in which purified water is stored are hard-wearing and durable.
 While it is true that there is no recycling programme for them yet within the country, the few containers that are replaced or are inadvertently broken are generally used for other household needs.

-Thanks to income from CO₂ certificates, the ceramic water purifiers can be delivered to people in regions that are difficult to access, use in schools can be promoted, and measures can be implemented to raise awareness of the far-reaching positive effects connected with the use of ceramic purifiers.
-This helps to improve the health of Laos’s population, to protect endangered local ecosystems and to bring about a slight improvement to the economic situation of people in rural areas.
+Thanks to the income from CO₂ certificates, ceramic water purifiers are delivered to people in regions difficult to access, their use in schools is promoted, and measures implemented to raise awareness of the positive effects connected to the use of ceramic purifiers.
+This improves the health of Laos’ population, to protect endangered ecosystems and to improve the economic situation of people in rural areas.

-To date, 55,910 water purifiers have been sold and around 250,000 people provided with clean drinking water.
+To date, 70,181 water purifiers have been sold and improved the access to clean drinking water for more than 400,000 people.

 74 full-time jobs have been created, including 25 for women.

-Thanks to the water purifiers, 181,799 tonnes of carbon dioxide has been saved to date.
+Thanks to the water purifiers, a certified 179,615 tonnes of carbon dioxide have been saved to date.

 Thanks to the use of water purifiers, around 80,000 tonnes of firewood are saved per year.